 The hall-church was finalized in 1525 in a Late-Gothic style with Renaissance elements visible in the portal doors.
 It still preserves many of its original elements, including the early 16th century painted pews and a beautiful pulpit carved from one single piece of stone in 1500.

 In the church, you’ll also see the original altar — the largest in Transylvania — with 28 painted panels, dated to 1515, partially inspired by the altarpiece of the Scottish Abbey in Vienna.
 The piece of resistance is, nonetheless, the door of the vestry.
 Decorated with inlays representing fortified towers and coffins and dated to 1515, the door has an ingenious system that simultaneously activates 15 locks when the door is closed.
 Used to protect the most valuable goods of the church in case of need, the door was also presented at the World Fair from Paris in 1889.

 The main goal of a fortified church during attacks and sieges was to defend the lives of locals.
 Depending on the time when they were built, several defensive solutions were used.
 Biertan Fortified Church is one of the best examples of the know-how and experience local Saxons had acquired in transforming churches into real fortresses.

 In this case, an extra level was built on top of the nave and choir, and the church was surrounded by enclosing walls connected through tower gates.

-A wonderful example of the typical Saxon architecture so widespread in the villages surrounding Brasov, Sibiu and Sighisoara, the fortified church of Biertan is a must-see attraction in Romania.
-Its grand dimension, its unique and original elements, its monumental Late-Gothic style transform it into a masterpiece of Saxon Transylvania.
+A wonderful example of the typical architecture so widespread in the villages surrounding Brasov, Sibiu, and Sighisoara, the fortified church of Biertan is a must-see attraction in Romania.
+Its grand dimension, its unique and original elements, its monumental Late-Gothic style transform it into a masterpiece.